Installing with x-install Tool (Kubernetes)

 x-install create-standalone \

-The new VPC and EKS cluster will inherit the stack name.
+The new VPC and EKS cluster will inherit the cluster name.

 The VPC will be assigned the CIDR block